4 Kinds of Marketing for Forex Broker Success

 On average, people spend over two hours per day on social media, which means it’s a great place to connect with leads and clients.

 Create a LinkedIn profile to establish yourself as a reputable business and connect with other brokerages and potential IBs.
-It’s also a good place to search for potential leads, especially if you’re interested in attracting clients who have a background in the financial industry, since CFDs and forex investments will be suitable for those individuals under ESMA regulations.
+LinkedIn is also a good place to search for potential leads, especially if you’re interested in attracting clients who have a background in the financial industry, since CFDs and forex investments will be suitable for those individuals under ESMA regulations.

 Facebook and Twitter are better for connecting with existing clients and being more informal, and advertisements on those platforms is more affordable (more on that below).
 Use Facebook and Twitter to share posts from your blog.